1and1/1and1.github.io/README.md

 ## TODO

-* Find a way (GitHub API) to automatically list all repos with a gh-pages branch, and create a documentation index here.
+* Automate update of the list for all repos with a gh-pages branch.